Airy limit for $\beta$-additions through Dunkl operators: Introduction

 for some deterministic measures $\mu_{A}$, $\mu_{B}$ on $\R$, then

-where is also a deterministic measure on $\R$, known as the \emph{free convolution} of $\mu_{A}$ and $\mu_{B}$.
-This classical result was an early breakthrough in the subject called \emph{free probability}, that has various interplay with different types of random matrix additions, see e.g \cite{B1}, \cite{B2}, \cite{MSS}.
+where is also a deterministic measure on $\R$ known as the \emph{free convolution} of $\mu_{A}$ and $\mu_{B}$.
+This classical result was an early breakthrough in the subject of free probability, which has various connections with different types of random matrix additions, see e.g. \cite{B1}, \cite{B2}, \cite{MSS}.